dusrdev/PrettyConsole/README.md

 ## Usage

-The most convinient way to use this package is to add this using statement: `using static PrettyConsole.Console;`
+The most convenient way to use this package is to add this using statement: `using static PrettyConsole.Console;`
 Then use most of the default method signatures such as `Write`, `WriteLine`, `ReadLine` and so on, conveniently they are named exactly the same as the regular C# counterparts.

-For more information about these methods and the platora of additinal ones, check the [Wiki](https://github.com/dusrdev/PrettyConsole/wiki).
+For more information about these methods and additional ones, check the [Wiki](https://github.com/dusrdev/PrettyConsole/wiki).

 ## Source Code